Representation & Cultural Memory

 the question of the circulation of meaning almost immediately involves the question of power.
 Who has the power, in what channels, to circulate which meanings to whom?
 Which is why the issue of power can never be bracketed out from the question of representation.
 8

 By studying representations, we look at the relevance of meaning creation and the way in which meaning is produced and transmitted in and through media such as: television news reports and newspaper articles; films and novels; memes and TikTok videos; the flags of countries and regions, or the wearing of replica football jerseys.
-Cultural Studies concentrates on how, exactly, representations contribute to the constitution of an event, person or thing: which terms, images and stereotypes are employed to represent something, which qualities, values and social roles are ascribed to the represented, which “narratives, stories - and fantasies - (are woven) around them” 9 .
-Cultural Studies asks who or what exerts pressure and sets limits on what is presented (presences), and what not (absences); and it inquires into the subject positions that representations create for readers, listeners or viewers.
+Cultural Studies concentrates on how, exactly, representations contribute to the constitution of an event, person or thing: which terms, images and stereotypes are employed to represent something, which qualities, values and social roles are ascribed to the represented, which “narratives, stories – and fantasies – [are woven] around them”.
+9 Cultural Studies asks who or what exerts pressure and sets limits on what is presented (presences), and what not (absences); and it inquires into the subject positions that representations create for readers, listeners or viewers.

 An example of such practices is the representation of fandom, as in belonging to and supporting a football club.
 In the context of a football event, the group of people gathering at the stadium, or sitting in a pub with a pint to watch the match on TV, wearing a t-shirt depicting red and white stripes (signifier) shows the wearers’ support (signified) for the football club whose colors are also red and white and whose players are kitted out in the same colors.
 Wearing the replica shirt represents their support of the club whose team is playing.
 As football fans, the shirt colors represent the team and wearing the team’s colors represents their fandom and belonging to the club.

 However, despite their shared love for the club they support, not all fans wear the same shirt.
 They might have different player names printed on the back of the shirt, they might wear shirts from previous seasons sporting different sponsors or earlier club crest designs, they might wear a club hoody instead of a replica shirt, as the fans of FC St. Pauli Hamburg often do.
-With this, the fans can express different shades of their support for the club: they might signal their opposition to the current owners of the club and their longing for previous, better times; or they might want to show their resistance against commercializing developments within the football world.
+With this, the fans can express different shades of their support for the club: they might signal their opposition to the current owners of the club and their longing for previous, better times; or they might want to show their resistance against commercializing developments within the footballing world.
 Thus, different representations compete with each other: THIS is the football club I follow, not THAT.
 Through these processes of representation, the fans in fact constitute the object of their devotion in different ways: the team, but not the owners; previous incarnations, but not the current one; certain players, but not others.
-These club colours and crest wearing supporters all love their club, but the club might mean different things to them.
+These club colors and crest wearing supporters all love their club, but the club might mean different things to them.

 Cultural Memory as Cultural Representations of the Past